 - (1) Results with a "<" symbol contained less than the minimum detectable activity.
-The minimum detectable activity may differ from sample to sample or quarter to quarter due to statistical fluctuations and variations in sample size. - (2) Values given as "<X <Y" reflect the range of minimum detectable activities measured for individual samples. - (3) One becquerel per kilogram (Bq/kg) equals 0.027 picocurie per gram.
+The minimum detectable activity may differ from sample to sample or quarter to quarter due to differences in the amount of naturally occurring radioactivity in each sample, differences in detection equipment, statistical fluctuations and variations in sample size. - (2) Values given as "<X <Y" reflect the range of minimum detectable activities measured for individual samples. - (3) One becquerel per kilogram (Bq/kg) equals 0.027 picocurie per gram.